SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 There are two sets of metrics exposed through two paths:
 * Standard: [http://`<service-ip>`:9628/solace-std]()
 * Additional Details: [http://`<service-ip>`:9628/solace-det]()
->Note: `<service-ip>` is the Kubernetes internal ClusterIP address of the Prometheus Metrics Service.
+>Note: The `<service-ip>` address is the Kubernetes internal ClusterIP address of the Prometheus Metrics Service.
 Use `kubectl port-forward svc/<eventbroker-deployment-name>-pubsubplus-prometheus-metrics 9628` to expose it through your `localhost` for testing.

 The following table lists the metrics exposed by the paths: